 De Palma January 2, 2017

-The book that ensued, 1966’s Hitchcock/Truffaut, is an engaging read for anyone who adores the Master of Suspense — Truffaut never holds back in his criticisms of Hitch’s less prosperous features, and the latter reminds, time and time again, that little of what he churned out wasn’t highly methodical, planned out — but for anyone without prior familiarity to his assemblage of works won’t find much to relish.
+The book that ensued, 1966’s Hitchcock/Truffaut, is an engaging read for anyone who adores the Master of Suspense.
+Truffaut never holds back in his criticisms of Hitch’s less prosperous features, and the latter reminds, time and time again, that little of what he churned out wasn’t highly methodical, planned out.
+Anyone without prior familiarity to his work won’t find much to relish.

 Granted, someone who hasn’t heard of Alfred Hitchcock and François Truffaut will be seeking out a book predominantly involving either.
 But where there’s only slight commercial appeal for the aforementioned book, there’s plenty for similarly minded documentary De Palma.
 Directed by Noah Baumbach and Jake Paltrow, the film is strictly comprised of underrated iconoclast Brian De Palma sitting down with Baumbach and Paltrow, and, like the dynamic duo that was Truffaut and Hitchcock, discussing every single one of his movies with a handsome number of personal anecdotes to supplement.